ujinlong/hugo-theme-diary/README.md

 ## Fork notes

-I think I originally forked this theme to retain the [custom fonts](https://github.com/loikein/hugo-theme-diary/blob/main/layouts/partials/head.html#L129-L140).
+I think I originally forked this theme to retain the [custom fonts](https://github.com/loikein/hugo-theme-diary/blob/343e0ec8bfaee9cf687879a377a818e1ae94ffa4/layouts/partials/head.html#L58-L61).
 Now it has become my Hugo testing ground.

 The stylesheets situation has been a mess, because I did not speak SCSS back then.
 You will have to also load [the site-wide CSS over my blog](https://github.com/loikein/blog-hugo/tree/main/assets/css) to make everything work.
-I will address this issue [someday](https://github.com/loikein/hugo-theme-diary/issues/2).
+I am trying to port them over.

 ## Quick Start